center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/index.rst

 associated with a technique may provide visibility into some implementations but not others.

-See :doc:`Implementation Coverage <implementation-coverage>` for guidance on identifying and measuring coverage across implementations.
+See :ref:`Implementation Coverage <implementation-coverage>` for guidance on identifying and measuring coverage across implementations.